Unlearning Language

 Unlearning Language is particularly timely in a world where human language is increasingly processed, stored, and manipulated by artificial intelligence.
 As McCarthy and McDonald have noted in their previous work, they are interested in creating art that asks: what might a world look like where human communication thrives outside of machine detection?
 Inspired by essays and critical texts questioning the neutrality of AI, the project aligns with the growing discourse on digital surveillance and the homogenizing influence of algorithmic prediction.
 Through its carefully calibrated interactions, Unlearning Language enables participants to experience the fragility of authentic, unrecorded human expression.

 At once immersive and thought-provoking, Unlearning Language creates a space where participants can rediscover the richness of human language as a force for creativity, unpredictability, and intimacy.
 By encouraging the use of rhythms, pitches, and gestures that feel organic and undetectable, the installation pushes back against a future where communication may be constantly observed and recorded.
-McCarthy and McDonald’s installation stands as a call to imagine, and perhaps preserve, the deeply nuanced aspects of communication that make us human, advocating for a future where technology serves rather than defines human connection.
+McCarthy and McDonald’s installation stands as a call to imagine, and perhaps preserve, the deeply nuanced aspects of communication that make us human.
+It advocates for a future in which technology serves rather than defines human connection.

 Lauren Lee McCarthy is an artist examining social relationships in the midst of surveillance, automation, and algorithmic living.
 She has received grants and residencies from Creative Capital, United States Artists, LACMA Art+Tech Lab, Sundance, Eyebeam, Pioneer Works, Autodesk, and Ars Electronica.
 Her work SOMEONE (2017) was awarded the Ars Electronica Golden Nica and the Japan Media Arts Social Impact Award, and her work LAUREN (2017) was given the IDFA DocLab Award for Immersive Non-Fiction.
 Lauren’s work has been exhibited internationally at such places as the Barbican Centre in London, Haus der elektronischen Künste in Basel, the Onassis Cultural Center in Athens, IDFA DocLab in Amsterdam, Science Gallery Dublin, and the Seoul Museum of Art.